Esri/arcgis-runtime-samples-android/java/spatial-operations/README.md

 ## How it works

-1. Create a `GraphicsOverlay` and add it to the `MapView`.
+1. Create two `GraphicsOverlay`s, one to show polygons and another to show the relationships between them.
 2. Define a `PointCollection` of each `Geometry`.
-3. Add the overlapping polygons to the graphics overlay.
+3. Add the overlapping polygons to a graphics overlay.
 4. Perform spatial relationships between the polygons by using the appropriate operation:
     * `GeometryEngine.union(geometry1, geometry2)` - This method returns the two geometries united together as one geometry.
     * `GeometryEngine.difference(geometry1, geometry2)` - This method returns any part of Geometry2 that does not intersect Geometry1.
     * `GeometryEngine.symmetricDifference(geometry1, geometry2)` - This method returns any part of Geometry1 or Geometry2 which do not intersect.
     * `GeometryEngine.intersection(geometry1, geometry2)` - This method returns the intersection of Geometry1 and Geometry2.
-5. Use the geometry that is returned from the method call to create a new `Graphic` and add it to the graphics overlay for it to be displayed.
+5. Add the resultant geometry to a new `Graphic` and display it by adding it to the second `GraphicsOverlay`.

 ## Relevant API

-* Geometry
+- Geometry
-* GeometryEngine
+- GeometryEngine
-* GeometryEngine.difference
+- GeometryEngine.difference
-* GeometryEngine.intersection
+- GeometryEngine.intersection
-* GeometryEngine.symmetricDifference
+- GeometryEngine.symmetricDifference
-* GeometryEngine.union
+- GeometryEngine.union
-* Graphic
+- Graphic
-* GraphicsOverlay
+- GraphicsOverlay

 ## Tags